By the time we arrived in Far North Queensland, we already had a pretty decent array of Australian wildlife sightings under our belt.

 To be honest, I could identify with that problem.
 How many times have you sat outside, willing the sun to come out from behind the clouds, or wishing it didn’t have to drop below the mountaintop just yet?
 For a minute, I felt kind of bad for this poor animal who lived his life in cold and solitude, lest his peers gobble him up.
 It was really quite sad.

-Then I remembered, given the first opportunity, he’d be happy to eat me, and likely before anyone else on the tour.
+Then I remembered, given the first opportunity, he’d be happy to eat me, and probably before anyone else on the boat.
 The sympathy dried up real quick.

-Our cruise was with Crocodile Express.
-There are multiple companies operating cruises at Daintree, and their kiosks are grouped together on the riverbank, making it quite simple to choose one upon arrival.
+Crocodile river cruises: There are multiple companies operating cruises on the Daintree River.
+Their kiosks are grouped together on the riverbank, making it quite simple to choose one upon arrival.
 You can also book with some online in advance if you prefer.